Watch past educational presentations and see live events in real time

 International Visiting Fellows Exchange Program

 Learn about the ACR-IRA / ACR-PANLAR International Fellows Exchange Program.

 Follow and comment on the Rheumatology Journal Club on Twitter.
 Online meetings are held throughout the year to discuss high-impact papers and cutting edge research.
 Follow today.

 Balancing Family and Fellowship

 Check out the ACR Fellows-in-Training Subcommittee recommendations and suggested resources on balancing life, family, and fellowship training.

-The Fellows-in-Training (FIT) calendar allows you to efficiently access important dates and deadlines within the College including scholarship deadlines, professional meeting dates, in-training examination dates, and more.
+The fellows-in-training calendar features important College dates and deadlines, including scholarship deadlines, educational meeting dates, in-training examination dates, and more.
 All times are displayed in Eastern Standard Time (EST).